Maydena accommodation perfect for your group family getaway

-The Maydena Bike Park will offer; shuttle uplift service, sightseeing tours, bike hire, retail bike shop, café, bar, skills coaching and more.
-Check out the Maydena Bike Park website for opening times Summer and Winter and they have a very helpful FAQ’s section.
+The Maydena Bike Park base is located at 34-36 Kallista Road Maydena and offers shuttle uplift service, sightseeing tours, bike hire, retail bike shop, café, bar, skills coaching and more.
+Check out the Maydena Bike Park website for opening times Summer and Winter and a huge range of helpful information.

 Schoolmasters Digs Rules

 - Please leave Schoolmasters Digs in the same condition you found it.

 - The number of guests occupying Schoolmasters Digs must not exceed the number specified in the booking

 - The person (guest) nominated on the booking form must occupy Schoolmasters Digs

 - Schoolmasters Digs is not a party house.
 Please respect the neighbours.